 in experimenting with new ways of working together.
 This was 1978,

-still way before the Macintosh computer, when half the people
+still years before the first Macintosh computer, when half the people

 believed you could only learn how to use a computer if you were